porttack/porttack.com/slv/2023-24/cs7a.md

 I have read the behavior expectations contained in this syllabus and have read the [student handbook](https://4.files.edl.io/6cd0/08/04/22/235655-92319262-51b4-40e8-ba53-bb6989bc9f12.pdf).
 I agree to abide by all guidelines outlined above and as present in the handbook.
 I understand the consequences of ignoring them as outlined above and as present in the handbook.

 🔲 Please check here to give permission for your child to participate in the screening of the documentary "[Screenagers: Next Chapter](/screenagers)" in classroom.
 I understand that this film explores topics related to stress, anxiety, and depression among adolescents in the context of our digital society.
 A counselor will be present for discussion after the meeting.
-(If you do not give permission, we will find another activity for your student.
-You can come screen the movie separately or with your student on [Sept 14th](/screenagers).)
+(If you do not give permission, we will find another activity for your student.)
+We encourage you to screen the movie yourself and/or with your student the evening of [Sept 14th](/screenagers).

 **🧑‍🎓 Student Name:**
 <div style="width:500px"><hr style="border-color:black"/></div>